LucBennett/BetterUnsubscribe/readme.md

 # BetterUnsubscribe

-#### A Modern Rewrite of [Unsubscribe](https://addons.thunderbird.net/en-us/thunderbird/addon/unsub/) by NilsKr33, Eicke Godehardt, and Andrej Korinth.
-Now with Additional Features!
+#### A Modern Rewrite of [Unsubscribe](https://addons.thunderbird.net/en-us/thunderbird/addon/unsub/) by NilsKr33, Eicke Godehardt, and Andrej Korinth, Now with Enhanced Features

-BetterUnsubscribe enhances your email experience by simplifying the unsubscribe process.
-This extension adds a convenient button to your navigation bar, appearing whenever an unsubscribe option is detected in an email.
+BetterUnsubscribe improves your email experience by streamlining the unsubscribe process.
+This extension adds a button to your navigation bar, which appears whenever an unsubscribe option is detected within an email.

 ## Features

-BetterUnsubscribe uses multiple methods to handle unsubscription, depending on the available options in the email:
+BetterUnsubscribe offers several unsubscription methods based on what is available in the email:

-1. **One-Click Unsubscribe**: If `List-Unsubscribe=One-Click` is found in the email header, a POST request is sent to unsubscribe.
+1. **One-Click Unsubscribe** _(RFC 8058)_: If a `List-Unsubscribe=One-Click` header is detected, a POST request is sent to unsubscribe you.
-2. **Unsubscribe via Email**: If a `List-Unsubscribe` email address (`mailto://`) is present in the header, an email draft is prepared for you to send.
+2. **Unsubscribe via Email** _(RFC 2369)_: If a `List-Unsubscribe` email address (`mailto://`) is found in the header, a draft email is prepared for you to send.
-3. **Unsubscribe via Web**: If a `List-Unsubscribe` web address (`https://`) is in the header, the site is opened in your browser.
+3. **Unsubscribe via Web** _(RFC 2369)_: If a `List-Unsubscribe` web link (`https://`) is provided in the header, the site is opened in your browser.
-4. **Unsubscribe Link in Content**: If an unsubscribe link (`https://`) is found within the email content, the site is opened in your browser.
+4. **Unsubscribe Link in Email Content**: If an unsubscribe link (`https://`) is embedded in the email content, the site is opened in your browser.

 ## Download
-The latest version can be found [here](https://github.com/LucBennett/BetterUnsubscribe/releases/latest).
+You can download the latest version of BetterUnsubscribe [here](https://github.com/LucBennett/BetterUnsubscribe/releases/latest).

 ## Build Instructions

-1. **Navigate to the project directory**: In your terminal or command prompt, navigate to the directory where the project is located.
+1. **Navigate to the project directory**: Open your terminal or command prompt and navigate to the project folder.
 2. **Run the appropriate compile script** for your operating system to build the project.
-The script will generate `BetterUnsubscribe.xpi` in the `build` directory.
+This will generate the `BetterUnsubscribe.xpi` file in the `build` directory.
    - **Unix & macOS**: Run `compile.sh` (requires `/bin/sh` and 7z or zip installed).
    - **Windows (with .NET)**: Run `compile.ps1` (requires PowerShell and .NET).
    - **Windows (with 7z/zip)**: Run `compile-z.ps1` (requires PowerShell and 7z or zip installed).

-## Install
+## Installation Instructions

 1. Open **Thunderbird**.
-2. Go to **Menu** (hamburger icon) -> **Add-ons and Themes**.
+2. Navigate to **Menu** (hamburger icon) -> **Add-ons and Themes**.
-3. Click on **Tools for Add-ons** (gear icon) -> **Install Add-on From File**.
+3. Click **Tools for Add-ons** (gear icon) -> **Install Add-on From File**.
-4. Select `BetterUnsubscribe.xpi` to add it to Thunderbird.
+4. Select the `BetterUnsubscribe.xpi` file to install it.

 ## Warning

-Please be cautious when opening web links provided in emails.
-Phishing attempts are common, and opening malicious links can compromise your personal information and security.
-Always verify the legitimacy of the email sender before clicking on any links.
+Please exercise caution when clicking web links provided in emails.
+Phishing attacks are common, and malicious links can compromise your security and privacy.
+Always verify the legitimacy of the sender before interacting with any email links.

-Additionally, [here](./Security%20Concerns.md) is a summary of some of the Security and Privacy concerns users should be aware of when using this (or any) unsubscribing tool.
+A summary of potential security and privacy risks associated with unsubscribe tools can be found [here](./Security%20Concerns.md).

 ## Running Tests

-To ensure the functionality and reliability of BetterUnsubscribe, automated tests are provided.
-Follow these steps to set up and run the tests:
+Automated tests are provided to ensure BetterUnsubscribe works as expected.
+To run the tests, follow these steps:

-1. **Install dependencies**: Before running the tests, you need to install the required dependencies.
-Navigate to the project directory in your terminal and run:
+1. **Install dependencies**: In the project directory, run:
    ```bash
    npm install
    ```
-This will install all the necessary packages defined in `package.json`.
+   This will install the necessary packages defined in `package.json`.

-2. **Run the tests**: Once the dependencies are installed, you can run the tests with the following command:
+2. **Run the tests**: Once the dependencies are installed, run the following command to execute the test suite:
    ```bash
    npm test
    ```
-   This command will execute the test suite using the configured testing framework and provide feedback on the success or failure of each test case.
+   This will test the functionality of BetterUnsubscribe and give feedback on any issues.

-Make sure to run the tests after making any changes to the codebase to ensure everything works as expected.
+Remember to run the tests after making changes to ensure everything functions as intended.

 ## Translations

-Brazilian Portuguese translation created by [dataserver](https://github.com/dataserver).
+A Brazilian Portuguese translation was contributed by [dataserver](https://github.com/dataserver).

 ## Icon Credits

-The icon is made by [freepik](https://www.freepik.com) and can be found on [FlatIcon](https://www.flaticon.com/free-icon/email_121931).
+The icon was created by [freepik](https://www.freepik.com) and is available on [FlatIcon](https://www.flaticon.com/free-icon/email_121931).